frenchap/fibonacci-golang/README.md

 - Stop any running postgres containers
 - If postgres is installed and running locally, stop the service

+###
+- Note, the tests won't currently run in WSL2 linux environments

 ### Shell commands

 ```